pinkpong111/governance-rules-theory/README.md

 The cumulative design — conflict log accumulation → θd calibration → λlog-triggered rule updates — is the correct architecture because it measures **drift**, not snapshots.

-This is empirically confirmed: Agent Drift research (arxiv 2601.04170, 2026) tracking 847 simulated workflows shows that behavioral degradation follows a nonlinear cumulative pattern.
-Decline rate between interactions 0–100 is 0.08 points per 50 interactions; by interactions 300–400, the same metric declines at 0.19 points per 50 interactions — the loop has become self-reinforcing, and snapshot monitoring would miss the transition entirely.
-The same study shows that drift mitigation cannot be "set and forget" but also cannot be reactive to every micro-event: ongoing cumulative governance frameworks are required.
+This prediction is structurally consistent with Agent Drift research (arxiv 2601.04170, 2026) tracking 847 simulated workflows: behavioral degradation follows a nonlinear cumulative pattern compatible with self-reinforcing loop dynamics.
+Decline rate between interactions 0–100 is 0.08 points per 50 interactions; by interactions 300–400, the same metric declines at 0.19 points per 50 interactions — a pattern consistent with loop direction becoming self-reinforcing, which snapshot monitoring would miss entirely.
+The same study's finding that drift mitigation requires ongoing cumulative frameworks — neither static nor reactive — is compatible with the conflict log accumulation architecture specified here.

 > The governance infrastructure — conflict log pipeline, θd calibration cycle, fesc trend aggregation — must be designed before Rest Mode is meaningful.
 Without it, loop direction is invisible.